Our School values are respect, collaboration, perseverance and possibilities

 Develop an active role as a member of a family and of the community

-Key areas for this year are the positive promotion of SMSC including British values, relationship and sex education, drug and alcohol education, E-safety and the championing of diversity through the Stonewall scheme of work.
+Key areas for this year are the positive promotion of SMSC including British values, relationship and sex education, drug and alcohol education, E-safety and the championing of diversity.

 Researchers support the idea that children do better in school overall, if they are given frequent brain breaks.
 We ensure the children participate in ‘brain breaks’ as part of the regular school day to them refocus and increase their productivity.
 Our Active movement approach also supports this by stimulating the brain.
 For more information see PE.